 Then I found my church: Reality.
 Along with finding my church came finding my faith, and my life completely changed.
+This was the most pivotal time in my journey.
 At this point, I was so filled with joy and happiness that I didn’t care much about being skinny anymore.
 All I wanted to do was enjoy myself, and everyone around me.
 For about six months, I ate pretty much what I wanted.
 Towards the end of 2010, I’d say around November, my insecurities started setting back in.
 I had gained some weight, but I was healthy.
 I weighed about 140 pounds.
 I started seeing a female counselor at my church, because I did not want this be an issue; I was going to conquer this.

-I don’t worry about calories now.
-I make healthy choices as often as I can, and I eat whatever my body is craving.
+Today, I don’t worry about calories.
+I make healthy choices as often as I can, and I eat what my body is craving.
 If I want a treat, I have a treat.
 I do not deprive myself, and I don’t “talk mean” to myself.
 I fill my head with good thoughts, because it is 100% about mindset for me.

-I created this blog to share my journey with all of you, and I hope that you guys will be inspired to love yourselves!
-You totally deserve it!
-Don’t waste six years of your life trying to measure up to something you think you are not, because you are beautiful!
+I hope that in hanging around these pages day in and day out, you will be inspired to love yourself deeper than you do right now!
+You deserve it!
+Don’t waste six years (as I did) of your life trying to measure up to something you think you are not, because you are beautiful!